jeet-Abhi123/Road-Safety-Data-Analysis-Power-BI-/README.md

 ## Solution Provided

-This dashboard helps the company understand their sales better.
-It helps the company know from which category of goods most of the sales are coming from and vice versa.
-Through different type of graphs and visualizations, they get to know their improvement area, & thus they can improve their services by identifying these area.
-We have made the dashboard dynamic by introducing quarter options and state wise detailed graphs.
+This interactive Power BI dashboard provides comprehensive insights into road safety trends, facilitating informed decision-making and proactive measures to enhance public safety.
+It helps the government to know in which areas accident are frequent.
+Through different type of graphs and visualizations, they get to know their improvement area, & thus they can take neccessary steps by identifying the aciident prone areas.
+We have made the dashboard dynamic by introducing quarter options and area wise detailed graphs.
 Used: <br>
 1)Stacked bar charts <br>
-2)Slicer (for selection of quarters and a particular state) <br>
+2)Slicer (for selection of quarters and a particular area) <br>
-3)Donut charts <br>
+3)Pie chart <br>
-4)Summary of Total amount, profit, quantity and average order value <br>
+4)Summary of Total casualties and average speed limit <br>
 5)Clustered charts

 ## Snapshot of the dashboard